Napoleonica® les conférences (talks)

 Organisation and programme of events

-The Cercle d’Etudes is presided over by Robert Bresse, formerly Director of the Musée de l’Armée, president of the Fondation de la France libre since April 2011, and board member of the Fondation Napoléon since January 2015.
-In a given year, there are three seasons of five lectures each, in spring, autumn and winter.
+Napoleonica® les conférences is presided over by Robert Bresse, formerly Director of the Musée de l’Armée, President of the Fondation de la France Libre since April 2011, and also a board member of the Fondation Napoléon since January 2015.
+Each year, there are three seasons of lectures, in spring, autumn and winter.

 To sign up and come to the lectures

 To attend lectures you must first sign up.
 Sign up begins at a precise date indicated in the programme: sign up requests received before this date will not be accepted.
 Your request will be confirmed by email.

 Owing to the limited number of seats, sign up requests will be dealt with on a first-come-first-served basis.
 Given the high demand for places, those signed-up must attend the lectures, or give notice if they cannot do so.

-The secretary of the Cercle is Michel Inglebert, and he is assisted by Alexandra Mongin and Brigitte Claré.
+The secretary of the Cercle is Michel Inglebert, and he is assisted by Emmanuelle Duprez.

-To sign up to the conferences and to request more information, you can contact us via email or by letter to the Fondation Napoleon.
+To sign up to the talks and to request more information, you can contact us via email or by letter to the Fondation Napoleon.

 Lectures are held at